 The last village of Cinque Terre is Riomaggiore, a picturesque coast-side village with post-card perfect panoramas at every bend.

-The price includes: Professional skipper – English speaking assistant – Light dinner with local products – Alcoholic and non-alcoholic beverages – Snorkeling equipment.
+The price includes: Professional skipper – English speaking assistant – Aperitif with local products – Alcoholic and non-alcoholic beverages.

 Do not forget: Swimsuit – Beach towel – Camera – Jacket for the evening.

 If you want to know what to see by boat in the Cinque Terre, do not miss this wonderful tour in the hours of sunset: it will be a unique experience.
 The Cinque Terre, with its characteristic villages, acquire a spectacular light and charm when the sun is about to set overboard.
-In two and a half hours you can see the most famous places along the Ligurian Riviera such as Monterosso al Mare, Vernazza, Manarola, Corniglia and Riomaggiore, passing through one of the most beautiful villages in Italy: Portovenere.
+In almost three hours you can see the most famous places along the Ligurian Riviera such as Monterosso al Mare, Vernazza, Manarola, Corniglia and Riomaggiore.
 The light that will cross the typical Genoese all coloured tower-houses, reflected in the sea, will make you visit the Cinque Terre from an exclusive and romantic perspective.

 What could be better than an aperitif on a boat at sunset?
 The Ligurian focaccia is among the gastronomic specialities of this coast: the bread with its characteristic flattened shape and the local oil are real and simple delicacies.
 When the focaccia is further seasoned, the palate is filled with wonderful flavours.
 Choosing this tour you can taste Ligurian focaccia accompanied by Prosecco, spritz and appetisers to enjoy the view in total relaxation while taking the most characteristic photos of the entire Italian coast.